 E) 3 matches at 111, one that appeared for the first time at 111 STRs, the other two were only on the 67 STRs matches screen.
 None of these three 111 matches were on my 12, 25 or 37 STR matches screen.
 (0 at GDs 0 thru 6, 1 at GD=6 2 at GD=10).

 The GD=6 at 111 is pretty good, but it was the unexpected surname.
 I knew I had to contact him.
 It turns out he had not (at the time) updated his MDKA and he knew there was a surname change.
 The ancestor was of a surname variant of mine and from the same county in Ireland as my most distant known ancestor.
 We've now both taken Big Y and have identified an SNP that only we two share that is in the range of 200 to 500 years old.
 It's now included in SNP packs and panels so someone else may stumble up on us without having to go through the expense we did.
 These people in my 111 STR matches group are ones that I would be willing to contribute/pool money for discovery testing like Big Y. Ironically, there is some magic (rhyme or reason) in the panels.
 The 68-111 panel was organized last and was specifically organized for smoothly behaving STRs that are useful for genetic genealogy.
 The problem is you have to buy the other STRs to get to the 68-111 panel anyway.
-There are tens of thousands people in the FTDNA database at 111 STRs.
+There are over ten thousand R1b people in the database at 111 STRs.
 It is has been the new gold standard for some time.

 Will you see patterns like I saw as I upgraded?
 Maybe, maybe not.
 Your individual case might be entirely different.
 However, here is the key and it depends, it depends on your curiosity and interest in genetic genealogy.
 You don't know what you will find until you test, which is why we test.
 Essentially, we are on an exploration and discovery mission.
 We don't know what's on the other side.
 No guarantees, and for goodness sake, don't spend money you need for something else, but if you are interested I think advanced testing can be very valuable.